zzzprojects/docs/dapper-plus.net/pages/documentations/trial.md

 ### The current directory doesn't contain the appsettings.json file

-This error is more tricky and more common for `Web API` / `Windows Service` projects.
+This error is trickier and more common for `Web API` / `Windows Service` projects.
 The appsettings.json exists in the same directory as the executable, but the service runs in another directory.
 So our library doesn't find the `appsettings.json` file.

 In this case, you can either explicitly call the [AddLicense](/licensing#how-do-i-add-the-license-directly-in-the-code) method.